openbmc/openbmc/poky/documentation/kernel-dev/advanced.rst

 Typically, features are less granular than configuration fragments and are more likely than configuration fragments and patches to be the types of things you want to specify in the ``KERNEL_FEATURES`` variable of the Linux kernel recipe.
-See the "`Using Kernel Metadata in a Recipe <#using-kernel-metadata-in-a-recipe>`__" section earlier in the manual.
+See the ":ref:`kernel-dev/advanced:using kernel metadata in a recipe`" section earlier in the manual.

 Kernel Types
 ------------